iturdikulov/notes/research/Syd-GTD_with_taskwarrior.md

 ## Urgency

-To add urgency to an `inbox` task, we modify its urgency coefficient.
+To add urgency to a `inbox` task, we modify its urgency coefficient.
 You can do this by putting the following line in your `~/.taskrc` file:

 `urgency.user.tag.inbox.coefficient=15.0`